datawire/ambassador-docs/docs/kubernetes/latest/quick-start/index.md

   1. [Install kubectl from here.](https://kubernetes.io/docs/tasks/tools/)

-  Kubectl is the official Kuberentes command-line tool.
+  Kubectl is the official Kubernetes command-line tool.
 You will use it regularly to interact with your cluster, whether deploying applications, inspecting resources, or [diagnosing issues](../howtos/diagnose).

   2. Get a kubeconfig file.